Vector search comparison

 YDB-Qdrant and managed vector search platforms

 YDB-Qdrant is not trying to replace every managed vector search platform.
-It is a pragmatic option when YDB is already the persistence layer and a Qdrant-compatible API is enough for the application or agent workflow.
+It is a pragmatic option when YDB is already the persistence layer and a Qdrant-compatible REST subset is enough.
+Dedicated vector and search platforms are stronger choices when managed operations, ANN indexing, hybrid relevance, faceting, or cloud-native AI pipelines are the deciding factors.

 Questions to ask